 The D.L.V. still made counter-demands.
 On the 18th of June the Silesian landowners held a meeting and passed resolutions to the effect that they regarded the strike as a breach of contract, and, as the D.L.V. had not agreed to the demands made, this signified the dissolution of the ocllaboration policy.
 It would only be possible to consider a renewal of the agreement with the D.L.V. if the latter would accept the demands of the landowners.
 Therenpon the D.L.V. bureaucrats sought eagerly to save the collaboration policy, at the expense of the agricultural laborers.
 On June 23 the D.L.V. began negotiations, during which it was resolved to resume work on the 25th.
 Upon what basis work was to be resumed was not mentioned.
 It was merely stated that the representatives of the German national "Central Union of Agricultural Laborers" had rejected the basis of negotiations agreed upon, so that the breaking off of the strike had not been brought about immediately, to the regret of the D.L.V. bureaucrats.
-On the 28th June the D.L.V. kaders announced their unqualified submission to the terms dictated by the landowners, and called upon the workers to end the The result is that the tariff of February 16 has been strike. made valid again (!), and there is said to be a prospect of fresh wages negotiations!
+On the 28th June the D.L.V. leaders announced their unqualified submission to the terms dictated by the landowners, and called upon the workers to end the strike.
+The result is that the tariff of February 16 has been made valid again (!), and there is said to be a prospect of fresh wages negotiations!

-The D.L.V. bureaucrats deem it necessary to save their own collaboration policy, and the coalition policy of the German Social-democratic Party, at the cost of plunging the Silesian agricultural laborers further into want and misery, at the cost of delivering them to the terror of the landowners and into the hands of white justice.
+The D.L.V. bureaucrats deem it necessary to save their own collaboration policy, and the coalition policy of the German Social-democratic Party, at the cost of plunging the Silesian agricultural laborers further into want and misery, at the cost of elivering them to the terror of the landowners and into the hands of white justice.
 40 to 50 years penal servitude are predicted by the district leader of the D.L.V. in Silesia as the result which may be expected.

-Now that the D.L.V. has abandoned the agricultural laborers to the despotism of the land-owners, the reactionary thairman of the Silesian land-owners' organization, Count von Keyserlingk, declares that there is no object in an agreement with the D.L.V.
-In an article published in the Deutsche Tageszeitung of July 1., he raises the question for the whole of Germany: Should tariff agreements still be concluded with the D.I.,V. or not?
+Now that the D.L.V. has abandoned the agricultural laborers to the despotism of the land-owners, the reactionary chairman of the Silesian land-owners' organization, Count von Keyserlingk, declares that there is no object in an agreement with the D.L.V.
+In an article published in the Deutsche Tageszeitung of July 1., he raises the question for the whole of Germany: Should tariff agreements still be concluded with the D.L.V. or not?
 Having performed the dirty work required of it, the D.L.V. can go!

+The D.L.V. can go!

-The D.L.V. bureaucrats have, however, by their actions, for they have dealt a severe blow to the policy of collaboration, for they have opened the eyes of the Silesian rural proletariat to the conseguences of this policy.
-Not only has a large section of the Silesian rural proletariat been roused to intense hostility to the eaders responsible for this policy, but it is being supported by number of district leaders who are in close contact with the gricultural laborers.
+The D.L.V. bureaucrats have, however, by their actions, dealt a severe blow to the policy of collaboration, for they have opened the eyes of the Silesian rural proletariat to the consequences of this policy.
+Not only has a large section of the Silesian rural proletariat been roused to intense hostility to the leaders responsible for this policy, but it is being supported by a number of district leaders who are in close contact with the agricultural laborers.
 At the forthcoming district and provincial conferences, the agricultural laborers will call their leaders to account.
-The sooner this is done, the better will be the chance of avoiding a breakdown of the free trade union of agricultural
+The sooner this is done, the better will be the chance of avoiding a breakdown of the free trade union of agricultural labor, the D.L.V.
+The agricultural workers in Silesia will develop the powers of their organization, and will arm for the struggles which will confront them in the future as much as in the past.